 Let's start with some simple definitions.
-People consider an MVP to be the minimum functionality a product needs to achieve viability in market.
+An MVP is the minimum functionality a product needs to achieve viability in market.
 In contrast, MLP delivers the minimum a product needs to be loved by users.
 Both are about moving fast and iterating as you learn.
 But only one focuses on delivering highly desirable value from the start.

 I understand that there is a pressure to start selling.
 But getting to market first might work if customers have no alternatives.
 Customer expectations have evolved and so have their choices — especially for technology products.
 You want to earn repeat and loyal purchasers.
 And you want to fulfill the vision that inspired you to build in the first place.

 Besides, do you know a product manager who would be happy abandoning their big vision for... cat food?

 In the seven years since I first wrote about this concept, there has been steady interest from product teams asking how to shift from an MVP to an MLP mindset.
 I went deep on comparing the two in Lovability, my 2016 bestselling book.
 But let's take another look at the underlying assumptions and differences in more detail:

 MVP: Your primary goal is validation.
 You deliver the minimum for your product to be usable and you intend to further develop it after confirming viability and collecting initial feedback.

 MLP: Your primary goal is to provide differentiated value.
 You deliver the minimum to earn customer love, and you will improve it over time based on your vision and feedback from customers.